thomasman123/Promethean/GHL_SETUP.md

 1. **Create a Marketplace App**
    - Go to [https://marketplace.gohighlevel.com](https://marketplace.gohighlevel.com)
    - Sign up for a developer account
    - Create a new app
+   - **Note**: The OAuth flow will use the GoHighLevel marketplace interface, but API calls use leadconnectorhq.com endpoints

 2. **Configure App Settings**
    - **App Type**: Public